EhsanEqlimi/EhsanEqlimi.github.io/content/posts/Youtubechannel.md

 ---
-title: The fall of vectors, my youtube channel)
+title: The fall of vectors: my youtube channel
 draft: false
 weight: 1
 summaryLength: 90 # Set to the desired number of lines